This DIY Lace Trim Tee is another easy Sewing Project!

 Welcome to the TCB Summer Celebration series!
-Today I have Melissa guest posting for me!
+Today I have Melissa from Polka Dot Chair guest posting for me!
 I featured her way back when and I was lucky enough to have met her in real life!
 She’s just as lovely in person as on her blog!
-Enjoy as she teaches how to add lace to a t-shirt!
+Enjoy as she teaches how to make this DIY Lace Trim Tee!

 Hi Everyone!!
 My name is Melissa but most people just call me the Polka Dot Chair girl.
 I write a DIY lifestyle and sewing blog called the Polka Dot Chair (it’s named after a chair in my sewing room in case you were wondering).
 I was so excited when Kim asked me to guest post today!
 I remember being featured on Today’s Creative Blog a few years ago, it’s still one of my “most exciting blog moments”.

 Today I’m going to show you how to make this super simple DIY Lace trim summer t-shirt.

 A few weeks ago my kids tagged along with me to NYC.
 While there I hit up a few shops one of them being a lace and trim shop!
 My oldest daughter helped me brainstorm a few summer projects.
 This was one of them.

 - T-shirt (preferably one with a rolled sleeve)

 How to Make a DIY Lace Trim Tee

 - Begin by pinning the lace on the wrong side of the sleeve so that it pokes out.
 Since my t-shirt had a rolled sleeve I could hide the stitches in the layers.
 If yours doesn’t you’ll just have to make sure you only stitch through one layer of the t-shirt sleeve hem.

 - Make small stitches all along the top of the lace all the way around the sleeve.
 I stitched through the top row of lace detail.
 Double check your work as you go to make sure that your stitches don’t show through to the front of the sleeve.